World Day of Prayer and Awareness against Human Trafficking

 Initiated by Pope Francis in 2015, the World Day of Prayer and Awareness against Human Trafficking is held on February 8.
 On this same day, tribute is paid to Saint Josephine Bakhita.

-The aim of the 10th edition is to invite sisters and brothers of all ages, cultures and denominations to pray together to put an end to trafficking and other forms of exploitation.
+This 11th edition is an invitation to sisters and brothers of all ages, cultures and denominations to pray together to put an end to trafficking and other forms of exploitation.
 It is also a way of raising awareness of the issue among all groups and organizations, and encouraging them to take action to ensure better security and economic conditions.
 The aim is to counterbalance the methods of traffickers, who are refining their processes by making greater use of information technologies.

-Several activities are organized around this day, including a prayer vigil and the online marathon of prayer and reflection against human trafficking, which takes place in several languages on all continents on February 8 in tribute to Saint Bakhita.
+Several activities are organized around this day, including a prayer vigil.
+The online marathon of prayer and reflection against human trafficking takes place in several languages on all continents on February 8, in tribute to Saint Bakhita.

 Here are some indications of the potential schedule, particularly for South America (8:10 a.m.) and North America (9:20 a.m.).
-The presentation of the young ambassadors with the Pope is scheduled for 7:10 a.m.
 All times are Quebec time.

 This day is a call for global action.
 “Together, on this journey, we are pilgrims of human dignity with hope, dream and action against all forms of exploitation and trafficking.”